raresmosescu/nlp_texts_analysis2/README.md

 To install the `ro_core_news_sm` run `python -m spacy download ro_core_news_sm`

 # Deployment using App Engine
-1. You need to package the modules using commad: `pip install -l lib -r requirements.txt`
+1. You need to package the modules using commad: `pip install -t lib -r requirements.txt`
 2. Deploy using `gcloud app deploy`